henrysky/astroNN/docs/source/neuralnets/layers.rst

 Layers - **astroNN.nn.layers**
 ===============================

-astroNN provides some customized layers which built on Keras and Tensorflow.
-Thus they are compatible with Keras with Tensorflow backend or tensorflow.keras.
+astroNN provides some customized layers which built on tensorflow.keras.
 You can just treat astroNN customized layers as conventional Keras layers.

 Monte Carlo Dropout Layer
 ---------------------------------------------